 syndrome).
 These groups offer the following advice for infant bedding:

-Place your baby on his or
+Place your baby on their

-her back on a firm, tight-fitting mattress in a crib that meets current safety
+back on a firm, tight-fitting mattress in a crib that meets current safety

 Remove pillows, bumper